loekd/ServiceFabric.ServiceBus/README.md

 ## Release notes:

+v3.3.0
+- Fixed a permissions issue that was introduced with session support.
+(Communication Listeners required 'manage' permissions.)
+(Found by Denis.)
+  The option to use sessions is now a constructor argument for the Communication Listeners.
+- Upgraded all nuget packages.

 v3.2.2
 - Merged pull request by cpletz that addresses an await issue.
 - Upgraded all nuget packages.